 If you’ve not recorded a podcast before you should spend next to nothing until you can convince yourself that you’ll be able to make a good go of it.
 Then, as your experience grows, and as your momentum is maintained, you can upgrade.

 A good podcast episode lives within us all, but there’s a journey it must go on to get from your mind to the ears of your audience.
 We’ll outline the journey now, so you understand it clearly.

 The first step in the journey is to get your podcast episode from your brain to your device, be it a phone or a computer.
 For this, you need a microphone, which we’ll deal with in detail, below.

-When you have the episode recorded onto your computer or phone, you’ll likely need to make some edits and adjustments, like adding intros and outros and removing any parts you don’t want going live, which is where editing software like Audacity comes in.
+When you have the episode recorded onto your computer or phone, you’ll likely need to make some edits and adjustments, like adding intros and outros and removing any parts you don’t want going live, which is where editing software like Audacity or Alitu comes in.

 You’ll also need to package the episode audio file up with some meta data and your podcast artwork before it’s ready to be uploaded to the internet for distribution.

 When you have your episode on your phone or computer, and you've edited and packaged it up nicely, the next step is to upload it onto the internet so people all over the world can access it.

 This is where podcast hosting services, like PodBean and Blubrry, come in.
 Or you could use an all-in-one platform, like Alitu, which includes recording, editing AND hosting.
 Whatever you choose, they'll host your show on their servers for a monthly fee, making it playable for anyone online.